VSepaha/FrostgatePenitentiary/README.md

 - Objects will be placed efficiently on the map - Done
 - AI will be much better with better algorithms implemented - Done
 - New NPC characters - Done
-- Add the skill system with its own UI
+- Add the skill system with its own UI - Done
 - Map Rendering Efficiency - Done

 ### Phase III